pjpetersik/ninolearn/README.md

 data for DJF is assigned to the 1st of Feburary.

 # Installation
-At the momement the path to the base directory is added manually to the PYTHONPATH.
+Add the path off the ninolearn base directory to your PYTHONPATH.
-This is done by working in a spyder project that as the ninolearn base directory as its base directory.

-# TODO
-Easy instalation
-pytest as in the CLUe training
-TravisCI

-tutorials/examples/exercises

-documentation